 Many problems with your air conditioner require a professional technician to repair.
-Sometimes with a little troubleshooting, a homeowner can fix simple AC problems.
+Sometimes with a bit of troubleshooting, a homeowner can fix simple AC problems.

 The following troubleshooting guide should help you with these problems.
 We hope it enables you to address four of the most common issues you may encounter.

-Most common problems with air conditioners are caused by poor maintenance.
+Poor maintenance is the most common problem with air conditioners.
 To avoid future issues, set up an annual maintenance plan for your HVAC systems.
 For maintenance program pricing details, please visit https://airconditioningtucson.com.
 You can also call us at (520) 867-9861.

 If your air conditioner isn’t blowing cold air and the AC won’t turn on, check your unit outside.
 Find out if your condenser is running.
 Make sure that the outside unit is plugged in.
 Also, look at your thermostat to ensure it is set at the right temperature.